Marketing campaigns filled with flashy ads and clever catchphrases no longer have the same effect on consumers as before.

 More and more, the roles of customer service and marketing are overlapping.

 Great customer service supports the customer experience.
 And the customer experience is how you reach potential customers.
-Integrating customer service with your marketing strategy gives you a new set of tools for acquiring customers and growing your business.
+Integrating customer service with your marketing strategy gives you new tools for acquiring customers and growing your business.